joicemariecekaruntu-hub/Leapster/README.md

     gradle solid

-Maven will automatically download the dependencies and build MAMEHub.
+Maven will automatically download the dependencies and build Leapster.
 Then to run your client, run this command:

-    java -jar solid/MAMEHubClient-0.0.1-SNAPSHOT.jar
+    java -jar solid/LeapsterClient-0.0.1-SNAPSHOT.jar